European goldfinch: Subspecies

+The former caniceps group of subspecies, containing subspecies C. c. caniceps, C. c. paropanisi, C. c. subulata, and C. c. ultima, were shifted to a separate species, the grey-crowned goldfinch, by the International Ornithological Congress in 2023.

 Phylogeny

 The European goldfinch originated in the late Miocene-Pliocene and belongs to the clade of cardueline finches.
-The citril finch and the Corsican finch are its sister taxa.
+The grey-crowned goldfinch, citril finch and Corsican finch are its sister taxa.
 Their closest relatives are the greenfinches, crossbills and redpolls.
 The monophyly of the subfamily Carduelinae is suggested in previous studies.

 Description

 The average European goldfinch is 12–13 cm long with a wingspan of 21–25 cm and a weight of 14 to 19 g.
 The sexes are broadly similar, with a red face, black and white head, warm brown upper parts, white underparts with buff flanks and breast patches, and black and yellow wings.

-On closer inspection, male European goldfinches can often be distinguished by a larger, darker red mask that extends just behind the eye.
+On close view, male European goldfinches can often be distinguished by a larger, darker red mask that extends just behind the eye.
 The shoulder feathers are black, whereas they are brown on the female.
 In females, the red face does not extend past the eye.
 The ivory-coloured bill is long and pointed, and the tail is forked.
-Goldfinches in breeding condition have a white bill, with a greyish or blackish mark at the tip for the rest of the year.
+Goldfinches in breeding condition have a pale bill, with a greyish or blackish mark at the tip for the rest of the year.
 Juveniles have a plain head and a greyer back but are unmistakable due to the yellow wing stripe.
-Birds in central Asia (the caniceps group) have a plain grey head behind the red face, lacking the black and white head pattern of European and western Asian birds.
 Adults moult after the breeding season, with some individuals beginning in July and others not completing their moult until November.
 After moult birds appear less colourful, until the tips of the newly grown feathers wear away.

 The song is a pleasant silvery twittering.
 The call is a melodic tickeLIT, and the song is a pleasant tinkling medley of trills and twitters, but always including the tri-syllabic call phrase or a teLLIT-teLLIT-teLLIT.